Zotung language: Digraphs

 The digraphs in Zotung are ch-, kh-, ph-, hr-, rh-, and th-.

 Ch- is seldom used in native words other than family or clan names.
 Ch- evolved from the palatalized soft t that preceded the vowels e and i.
 For example, chihno (death) was originally thihna or thihnak.
 Kh- in formal speech is a palatalized k sound.
 However, it is pronounced as /x/~/χ/ in informal speech.
 Hr- is a rare digraph representing /r̥/.
 It has evolved into /ɦ/ or /ʀ/ in some dialects.
 Rh- is not used in vernacular writing.

 Zotung is rich with consonant clusters that have etymologically remained the same, but are written with schwas or other vowels to make a disyllable.
 They are found in native words such as tynkrin (firmly), cintling, ablyn (all), sparo as well as in loan words like Biathlam (Revelation), Kris (Christ), naiklab (nightclub), Griekram (Greece), and Bethlem (Bethlehem).

 Distribution

 In 2009 VanBik lists the following Zotung villages: Aika, Lotaw, Lovaw, Ccangho, Pangva, Ramcci, Sihanthung, Zawngnak, Angraw, Polei, Vuakkhipaw, Lavoikum, Darcung, Khawboi, Setlai, Lungkhin, Leipi, Calthawng, Langly, Sensi, Khawtua, Tuinia, Rovaw, Rezua, Ccawtui, Ransae, Etang, Thandya, Tuibyn, Hrinthang, Siangaw, Lungthlialia, Thawlang, Hunglei, Raso, Tuilaw, Tingsi, Zesaw, Thesi, Lungring, Sungpi, Votui, Kailung, Belae, Lungngo, Sempi, Tuphae, Lungdua, Suiton, Daidin, Din, Voiru, Narbung.

-In 2017 there were 55 villages in 61 locations:

-4 villages in Gangaw township, Magway Region;

-3 villages in Hakha township, Chin State;

-1 village in Thantlang township, Chin State;

-1 village in Mindat township, Chin State;

-and 46 villages in Matupi township, Chin State.

-Lost Zotung villages listed were Lawngko, near Kailung;